scm-manager/scm-manager/docs/en/user/repo/code.md

 The results are displayed below the text field.

 ![Filepath search](assets/repository-code-filepathsearch.png)

+#### Permalink

+By clicking the Button on the right-hand side of the breadcrumb navigation, a permalink to the current path is automatically copied to the user's clipboard.

 ### Changesets
 The changesets/commits overview shows the change history of the branch.
 Each entry represents a commit.